Etudes d’exécution transcendente, S.139

 A Radio Comparison

 A couple of months ago, I listened to a podcast of a local radio feature (“Diskothek im Zwei”, DRS2), where two musicians did a blind comparison of various recordings of Liszt’s Etudes d’exécution transcendante.
-They covered recordings by Jorge Bolet, Claudio Arrau, Miroslav Kultyshev, Alice Sara Ott, and Vesselin Stanev (excerpts from recordings by Ferrucio Busoni and György Cziffra were also played, for reference).
+They covered recordings by Jorge Bolet, Claudio Arrau, Miroslav Kultyshev, Alice Sara Ott, and Vesselin Stanev (excerpts from recordings by Ferruccio Busoni and György Cziffra were also played, for reference).

 I was surprised to see Miroslav Kultyshev listed with a recording that was done 3 years prior to the Chopin competition in Warsaw.
 I was even more surprised to see that he came out pretty well in this radio comparison.
 So, I decided to add this recording to my modest collection (with the above two recordings), and to do a comparison myself.